ryanbmarx/chicago-mlk-riots-anniversary/README.md

 CHEAT SHEET
 -----------

-- To pull changes to blueprint, from project root, run `git submodule update --init --recursive`
+- To pull changes to blueprint, from project root, run `git submodule update --init --recursive --remote`
 - To push changes to the project PLUS changes to blueprint, run `git push --recurse-submodules=on-demand`